Skip to content

 Reform Schools for Girls

-On that day, the Pennsylvania Department of Human Services ordered all boys removed from the school as well as the closing of Glen Mills School.
+On that day, the Pennsylvania Department of Human Services ordered all boys removed from the school and Glen Mills School closed.

 reform school for boys 200 years ago